New Custom Outdoor Planters -First One This Spring

 I had put cement color in the wet mix and at this point, it is a dark charcoal.
 That will lighten as it cures and the moisture comes out of it, but I really like the look.

 I have re-wrapped this newest garden planter and put back in the basement for another period of curing.
 Probably two weeks or more.
-I feel that it is still too chilly outside to allow it outside overnight.
-We are into the 30s overnight and will probably have some nights that drop even lower.
+I feel that it would do great outside in the shade under some bushes as an alternative.
+We are into the 60s overnight and will probably have some nights that drop even lower.

-Have you started making any garden planters yet?
+Have you made any garden planters yet?
 I have a whole garden to fill, I have to get to work!
-I have promised myself that I will make the super large ones this year, so if I want to get them planted early so they have time to fill in well this year, I have to get to work.
-I sure hope the old electric cement mixer has survived another year in storage!
-Wish me luck.
+I have promised myself that I will make medium sizes this year, so if I want to get them planted early so they have time to fill in before winter arrives this year, I have to get to work.